-Scheduling, time and attendance, and integrated payroll can work well together.
+Scheduling, time and attendance, and integrated payroll work well together.
 When they do, they can save you a lot of time and money.
 They can also optimize your workforce so you aren’t spending more than you can afford.

 Scheduling templates can help you standardize your workforce.
 Online shift swapping can help you fill gaps in a hurry.
 Alerts can warn you of unplanned overtime.
 All these and more can help you focus on cash flow optimization.

-You Can Process Payroll Like a Pro
+Process Payroll Like a Pro

 Your business might not make it.
 That’s a fact that will keep you up at night.